Cancer Nutrition and Where to Start

 Why the foundations matter so much

-When nutrition starts to feel heavy, what usually helps most is not doing more, but having a clearer way of deciding what deserves attention first.
+When nutrition starts to feel like a lot to work through, what usually helps most is not doing more.
+It’s having a way of deciding what deserves your attention and where to begin.

 The foundations aren’t secondary.
 They are the work.